 Let’s say you are editing a document and you want to remove all text boxes without altering the text.

 This won’t be a problem if you only have a couple of text boxes to delete.
 However, it will surely be a nightmare if you have a hundred-page file with most pages having at least one text box.
-Don’t worry because, as they say, for every problem there’s a solution.
-We’re here to walk you through each step of different methods on how to delete a text box without deleting the text inside it.

 Now, there are about three ways to delete a text box without deleting text.